epfl-lara/leon/doc/tutorial.rst

 Evaluating exppressions containing choose
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Leon contains a built-in evaluator.
+Leon's built-in evaluator also works for `choose` constructs.
 To see it in action in the web interface, just define a function without parameters, such as

 .. code-block:: scala

-    def test1 = sort2(30, 4)
+    def testSort2 = sort2(30, 4)

-Hovering over `test1` should display the computed result `(4,30)`.
-From :ref:`cmdlineoptions`, use `--eval`.
+Hovering over `testSort2` should display the computed result `(4,30)`.
+(From :ref:`cmdlineoptions`, use `--eval`.)

-This shows that Leon's evaluator can also execute `choose` constructs.
-In other words, it supports programming with constraints.
+Thanks to the ability to execute `choose` constructs Leon supports programming with fairly general constraints.
 Executing the `choose` construct is, however, expensive.
 Moreover, the execution times are not very predictable.
 This is why it is desirable to eventually replace your `choose` constructs with more efficient code.
 Leon can automate this process in some cases, using **synthesis**.

 Synthesizing Sort for Two Elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^